HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 The Driver/Launcher will provide the Pipeline Runner's Service Account token in the auth header for authorization.

-As such, the Pipeline Runner SA will need the appropriate namespace level to such resources for the Driver & Launcher to communicate with the Api Server.
+As such, the Pipeline Runner SA will need the appropriate namespace-level access to such resources for the Driver & Launcher to communicate with the Api Server.

 ### Manifests